cestarte/weather-scrape/readme.md

 ## Create the database

 The app stores the scraped data into a database.
+The database needs to exist before the app will use it.

+Run the provided script to create the database.
 `python3 prepare_database.py`

 To wipe it out and start over, use the `-d` argument.